BillRaymond/cambermast-website/_drafts/the-power-of-an-agile-operating-model-in-the-manufactuting-supply-chain-with-richard-spady-and-josh-hinkel.md

 categories: agile-in-action-podcast
 date: 2021-06-22 01:00:04 -0700
 author: Bill Raymond
-title: The power of an agile operating model in the manufactuting supply chain with Richard Spady and Josh Hinkel
+title: The power of an agile operating model in the manufacturing supply chain with Richard Spady and Josh Hinkel
 featuredImage: "/uploads/science-in-hd-pazsrqf3xuq-unsplash.jpg"
 guestPhotos: []